Pirates vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 69 hits with nine doubles, a triple, four home runs and 18 walks.
-He has driven in 29 runs with 14 stolen bases.
+- Hoerner has recorded 75 hits with 11 doubles, a triple, four home runs and 19 walks.
+He has driven in 33 runs with 15 stolen bases.

 Hoerner Recent Games